UM-Autonomy/UMA-Website/_posts/2021-04-18-boat-build-process.md

   - technical
 image: /images/blog/boat-build-process/main.jpg
 author_staff_member:
+cover_img: /images/blog/boat-build-process/cover.jpg
+cover_img_alt: Boat frame construction
 ---

 ![CAD design of hulls](/images/blog/boat-build-process/cad.png)

 It all started with a 3D design of the hulls by the Hulls and Systems team.
-This was the first time our team tried a trimaran (3 hulls) hull design.
+This year, our team decided to use a trimaran (3 hulls) hull design to improve boat stability.

 ![Hull preparation](/images/blog/boat-build-process/hull-prep.jpg)